Help Us Improve

 The Father centres around Anthony, played by Anthony Hopkins, whose symptoms of dementia, including memory loss, confusion, fear, and difficulties with changing daily living situations, start to come to light.
 Refusing all forms of assistance from his daughter, played by Olivia Coleman, he tries to make sense of his ever-changing circumstances in which he begins to doubt his loved ones, his own mind, and even the fabric of his reality.
 Directed by Florian Zeller, the film masterfully presents the disconcerting and frightening reality of a person living with dementia.
 Seeing the world from Anthony’s point of view is a masterful plot device as viewers are not entirely certain themselves about what is real.
 The film also reveals, uncompromisingly, the experiences of his main caregiver – his daughter, as she grieves the loss of her father who is still very much alive.

-A small weakness of the film is that it focuses heavily on “the end” of Anthony’s story.
 It is important for viewers to understand that this is not the only possible construction of dementia and remember to uphold the personhood of persons living with dementia throughout the course of their condition.

 Duration: 1 hr 40 minutes